lmanotas/rhogallery-api/README.markdown

 	RhoGalleryApi.credentials
 	=> {:username => YOUR_RHOHUB_USERNAME, :token => YOUR_RHOHUB_RHOGALLERY_TOKEN}

+##Rhogallery Resources

-Then you have two classes that you can work with: RhoGallery::Consumer and RhoGallery::Group, you can get all your consumers and groups like this:
+Then you have two classes that you can work with: RhoGallery::Consumer and RhoGallery::Group

+	RhoGallery::Consumer
+	RhoGallery::Group

+##Get Consumers and Groups

+You can get all your consumers and groups like this:

 	RhoGallery::Consumer.find_all
 	=> [{"name":"John Doe","devices":["ios","android","blackberry"],"deactivated_id":null,